dumbmatter/backboard/API.md

 Remove an event handler.

-    backboard.on('blocked', cb);
+    backboard.on('blocked', callback);
-    backboard.off('blocked', cb);
+    backboard.off('blocked', callback);

 ## `DB`

+A `DB` object represents an open connection to an underlying IndexedDB database, which you obtain from `backboard.open(name, version, upgradeCallback)`.

-### `close()`
+### `db.close()`

 Closes the database connection.
 This function is synchronous and returns nothing.
 Same as `IDBDatabase.close()`.

     db.close();

-### `tx(storeNames, mode, cb)`
+### `db.tx(storeNames, mode, callback)`

 Opens a transaction on `storeNames` (either a string containing the name of an object store, or an array of object store names). `mode` can be set to 'readonly' or 'readwrite'.
-If `mode` is emitted, it defaults to 'readonly'. `cb` is a callback function that recieves a `Transaction` instance.
+If `mode` is emitted, it defaults to 'readonly'. `callback` is a callback function that recieves a `Transaction` instance.

-`tx(storeNames, mode, cb)` returns a promise that, when there is no error, resolves with the return value of `cb` when the transaction completes.
+`db.tx(storeNames, mode, callback)` returns a promise that, when there is no error, resolves with the return value of `callback` when the transaction completes.
 If the transaction aborts, the returned promise is rejected.
-If the transaction completes but there is a non-database-related error thrown in `cb`, the returned promise is also rejected.
+If the transaction completes but there is a non-database-related error thrown in `callback`, the returned promise is also rejected.
 Here are some examples of these three cases from backboard's unit tests:

     player = {
         pid: 4,